 If you're good at your job, you can get someone to visit a destination once.

-That's a marketing problem, and the industry has spent decades getting very good at solving it.
-The campaign, the launch, the pre-arrival story that makes a place feel necessary before anyone has set foot in it.
-All of that craft exists to earn the first visit.
+That's a marketing problem, and our industry has spent decades getting very good at solving it.
+The launch campaign and pre-arrival story that makes a place feel special and somewhere worth going.
+The art and craft of good storytelling earns that first visit.
 And when it works, it works.
 Once.

-The second visit is a different problem entirely.
+The second visit is a very different problem.

 Repeat visitors are the difference between a destination and a transaction.
 Between a brand and a place that just happens to exist.
-But the tools that earn the first visit can't earn the second one.
-By the time someone is deciding whether to return, they already know what you are.
-They already know how it feels.
+But the tools that earn the first visit aren't the same that earn the second one.
+By the time someone is deciding whether to return, they already know you.
+They already know how it feels to be there.

 I hadn't even started working on the Disney Vacation Club brand yet when I first understood this.